 A valuable recruitment skill to possess is the ability to manage the expectations of both parties.
 This comes with clear communication and being upfront with everyone early in the process.
 Lay out what each can expect, and keep the lines of communication open.

 18. Strong aptitude for learning

-To help you become a more successful recruiter, here’s a list of ways you can continuously improve your skills.
+To help you become a more successful recruiter, here’s a list of tips you can use to continuously improve your skills.

-- Track your success in relation to those goals.
-Achieving your goals on a regular basis means that you are developing and improving your skills.
+- Track your successin relation to those goals.
+Regularly achieving your goals translates well in developing and improving your skills.

 - Discuss what works and what doesn’t with your co-workers.
 Get their feedback on how you’re doing, and work on any areas they flag as needing improvement.

 - Focus on improving your weaknesses.
 Make a list of the skills you struggle with the most and focus on improving those.